Reducing the Sign Problem with Line Integrals: Results on Schwinger-Keldysh contour

 where the subscript $O$ indicates the observable included in the line integral and j indicates the j'th measurement.
 We also define $\langle 1 \rangle$ as the measurement of the average phase (i.e. without dividing by itself)

+The process for sampling the observables using the Metropolis–Hastings algorithm is thus the following.
+We start at an initial position $x_1$ where we calculate the line integrals $I_1(x_1)$ and $I_O(x_1)$.
+We then randomly jump to a new position $x_2$, at which $I_1(x_2)$ and $I_O(x_2)$ are calculated and a random number $r$ between 0 and 1 is drawn from a random generator.
+We then accept the new position $x_2$ if $\left|\frac{I_1(x_2)}{I_1(x_1)}\right| > r$ and otherwise reject the new position $x_2$.
+This process then repeats.
+We sketch this process in figure \ref{sampling}.

-Following previous works we use $\beta = 1.0$ and $\lambda=4!$, which typically allows for measuring up to a real time of order 1.
+Following previous works, we use $\beta = 1.0$ and $\lambda=4!$, which typically allow for measuring up to a real time of order 1.
 We show examples for $t_{max}=0.8, 1.2$ in figure \ref{nt8_sigma1_O2} and \ref{nt12_sigma1_O2} respectively.
-Complex Langevin without any modification gets into problems around $t_{max}=0.8$ \cite{Berges:2006xc,Alvestad:2021hsi}, due to the problem with converging to the wrong solution, while Lefschetz-thimbles has been shown to be able to reach $t_{max}=2.0$ \cite{Alexandru:2016gsd}, though with much rougher spacing $a_j$.
-As shown in figure \ref{nt12_sigma1_O2}, we are currently able to reach a maximum time of 1.2, at which point the error bars start to become too large, due to the absolute value of the average sign becoming very small.
-We have in these calculations used a cutoff function as $g(s)=(s/\sigma)^2$, we found that $\sigma \sim 1$ works well for this problem.
-While larger values of $\sigma$ do decrease the sign problem (increases the size of the average sign), the gain from this was less than the loss due to increased computing time above $\sigma = 1$ (see figure \ref{fig:sign} and table \ref{table:data}).
-As $t_{max}$ increases, the residual sign problem increases, which increases the required statistics quickly.
+Complex Langevin without any modification gets into problems around $t_{max}=0.8$ \cite{Berges:2006xc,Alvestad:2021hsi}, due to the problem with converging to the wrong solution, while Lefschetz-thimbles are able to reach $t_{max}=2.0$ \cite{Alexandru:2016gsd}, though with much rougher spacing $a_j$.
+As shown in figure \ref{nt12_sigma1_O2}, we are currently able to reach a maximum time of $t_{max}=1.2$, at which point the error bars start to become too large, due to the absolute value of the average sign becoming very small.
+We have in these calculations used the cutoff function $g(s)=(s/\sigma)^2$.
+We found that $\sigma \sim 1$ works well for this problem.
+While larger values of $\sigma$ do decrease the sign problem (increases the size of the average sign), the gain from this was less than the loss due to increased computing time above $\sigma = 1$ (see figure \ref{fig:sign} and table \ref{table:data}). $\sigma< 1$ however quickly makes the sign problem stronger as shown in figure \ref{fig:sign} and table \ref{table:data}, and we expect $\sigma =0$ to have an average sign of $\langle 1 \rangle = 0$, due to the real time evolution having a completely complex action. $\sigma = 0$ corresponds to the standard sampling method of sampling with points, and the relative improvement over point sampling is therefore infinite for real time dynamics like the explored 1d quantum mechanical anharmonic oscillator.
+From figure \ref{fig:sign} we see that as $t_{max}$ increases, the residual sign problem increases, which increases the required statistics quickly.